 Times are changing.
 The customer experience isn’t just something for consumer brands to think about anymore, CX is mission-critical to B2B brands as well.
-In a recent article, Improving the Customer Experience Starts with Corporate Culture, Jennifer MacIntosh, Coveo’s VP of Customer Success, explained why delivering a high-quality customer experience, consistently, across the entire organization, must start internally.
+In an article, Improving the Customer Experience Starts with Corporate Culture, Jennifer MacIntosh, Coveo’s VP of Customer Experience, explained how customer satisfaction and employee engagement go hand in hand.
 In it she shared ways to make customer-centric behavior adoption a probability, not just a possibility.
 If your organization is considering, or is in the midst of, a customer experience transformation, it is important to consider that there will be significant barriers to employee behavior change.
 Knowing these barriers and proactively planning for them will make it much easier for employees to adopt the right behaviors.

 “The best customer experiences bring the company’s distinctive brand values and attributes to life, and the same is true of employee experiences.” – Denise Lee Yohn, Author & Brand-builder

 Knowing that your employees play a critical role in delivering your customer experience is one thing.
 Knowing how to prepare and equip them to shift from a product-centric mentality to a customer-centric one is quite another.
 These vital four steps will help your organization to prepare employees for a CX transformation:

 Establishing a customer experience vision is a critical first step.
 Consider weaving in your company’s core values and brand promise, in an aspirational statement for the desired future state of your customer experience.
 Your customer experience vision will help to bring the human part of business to the forefront of everyone’s minds and behaviors.
 Express how a customer-centric culture aligns with your corporate vision and will allow you to remain innovative and agile.
 In this step, be mindful that your team has not necessarily been privied to all the information that has gotten you to this point so painting the big picture may require some finesse.
 Some key components are: